Insert for use in syllabi about plagiarism:

 Faculty are encouraged to copy and paste the following blurb on Turnitin into syllabi each semester to educate students on this policy.

-Students at Eastern Mennonite University are accountable for the integrity of the work they submit.
+Students at EMU are accountable for the integrity of the work they submit.
 Thus, you should be familiar with EMU’s Academic Integrity Policy in order to meet the academic expectations concerning appropriate documentation of sources.
 In addition, EMU is using Turnitin, a learning tool and plagiarism prevention system.
 For this class, you will submit your papers to Turnitin from Moodle.
 When grading your work, I will interpret the originality report accordingly, and I will follow the Academic Integrity Policy as appropriate.
 For more information about and a demo of Turnitin, please see this site: http://turnitin.com.
 Note that submitted papers become part of the Turnitin.com database.

 Faculty, you may turn this option off if you do not want your papers to be part of a virtual database.
 Adapt this statement, then, accordingly.
 You may also want to include instruction about submitting early drafts to Turnitin.
 See “turnitinbestpractices.pdf” document on the Writing Program site under Faculty.